tschaffter/raspberry-pi/README.md

 Install and configure UFW (Uncomplicated Firewall) to protect the Pi against unauthorized remote connections.
 Here we only need to open the SSH port (22).

-    sudo apt-get install -y ufw
+    sudo apt install -y ufw
-    sudo ufw status
     sudo ufw allow ssh
     sudo ufw enable
+    sudo ufw status

+## Change the hostname

+Edit the file `/etc/hostname`, the reboot.

 ## Build the kernel with SELinux support

+### Clone the source code

-First install Git and the build dependencies:
+First install Git and the build dependencies.

     sudo apt install -y git bc bison flex libssl-dev make libncurses-dev

-Next get the sources, which will take some time:
+Next get the source code.
+This will take some time.

     git clone --depth=1 https://github.com/raspberrypi/linux

-### Generate default configuration
+### Generate the default configuration

 From the folder `linux`, create the Raspberry Pi 4 default build configuration.

+    cd linux
     make bcm2711_defconfig

-### Human-friendly customization
+> Note: Navigate to the section [Kernel building] of the Raspberry Pi website to ensure that `bcm2711_defconfig` is the latest configuration to use for the Raspberry Pi 4.

+### Customize the configuration

 Run `make menuconfig` and use the menu to enable the options listed below.